uhs-robert/oasis.nvim/README.md

 -- Oasis.nvim
 -- Styles: "night", "midnight", "abyss", "starlight", "desert", "sol", "canyon", "dune", "cactus", "mirage", "lagoon", "twilight", "rose", "dawn", "dawnlight", "day", "dusk", "dust" require("oasis").setup({
   dark_style = "lagoon",                -- Style to use when vim.o.background is "dark"
   light_style = "dawn",                 -- Style to use when vim.o.background is "light"
-  style = nil,                   -- Optional: Set a single style to disable auto-switching (e.g., "lagoon", "desert") use_legacy_comments = false,   -- Uses the legacy comment color from desert.vim for the "desert" style only (a bright sky blue)
+  style = nil,                          -- Optional: Set a single style to disable auto-switching (e.g., "lagoon", "desert") use_legacy_comments = false,          -- Uses the legacy comment color from desert.vim for the "desert" style only (a bright sky blue) themed_syntax = false,   -- Use theme primary color for statements/keywords (dark themes only)

   -- Text styling - disable individual styles if you like styles = {